crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * TWEAK: Moved the 'Password tool' tab to the 'Tools' admin menu
 * TWEAK: Moved the 'Visitor lockout' tab to the 'Tools' admin menu
 * TWEAK: Moved the 'User registration honeypot' tab to the 'Brute force' admin menu
-* TWEAK: Remove 'Account activity table' as these entires are also recorded in the audit log
+* TWEAK: Remove 'Account activity table' as these entries are also recorded in the audit log
 * TWEAK: Removed the 'Failed login records' tab as previously announced, these are now recorded in the audit log
 * TWEAK: Improve list table code performance
 * TWEAK: Removed use of $_GET, $_POST, $_REQUEST from all template files making way for future improvements